Codeo23/Ticket_reservation/API/README.md

     Read Items => OWNER/ADMIN (Password cannot be read) Modification => OWNER (This fields are able for modification: email, roles, telephone, cardNumber) Deletion => OWNER/ADMIN

+<h2>Authentication and Token</h2>

+    <b>api/login_check</b>: The link for getting the token and the refresh token
+    <b>api/token/refresh</b>: This link is used to refresh the token.
+It's reinitialize the token's ttl (You need to post the refresh token value to this path).